Test 8

 You should see at accuracy of ~62% which is a huge improvement when compared to using only SVC.
 Voting improved performance.

-: Netflix awarded a 1 million dollars prize to a developer team in 2009 for an algorithm that increased the accuracy of the company's recommendation engine by 10 percent
+Aside: Netflix awarded a 1 million dollars prize to a developer team in 2009 for an algorithm that increased the accuracy of the company's recommendation engine by 10 percent.

 Stacking¶